vaadin/proposal-for-vaadin-form/README.md

  - when a field has a `renderer` function, it calls that function to create its light DOM
  - field `validator` functions run on every keystroke targeting that field, but that can be debounced or limited to 'run only on blur'
  - `validator` functions may be async _(that applies both to form-level and field-level validators)_
- - the validation status and the error message from the field `validator` function are available to the field `renderer` function via `field.validating`, `field.error` and `field.errorMessage`
+ - the validation status and the error message from the field's `validator` function are available to the field's `renderer` function via `field.validating`, `field.error` and `field.errorMessage`

 ### Integration with Vaadin components
 This example shows how to use Vaadin Form together with Vaadin components such as `<vaadin-text-field>`.